waxx567/Dell/62203768/cs50ai/4Learning/NOTES.md

 And this process repeats.
-You might imagine just letting our agent explore the world, learning over time what states tend to correspond with poor actions, learning over time what states correspond with poor actions until eventually, if it tries enough things randomly, it might find that when you get to this state, if you take the up action in this state, it might find you
+You might imagine just letting our agent explore the world, learning over time what states tend to correspond with poor actions, learning over time what states correspond with good actions until eventually, if it tries enough things randomly, it might find that when you get to this state, if you take the up action in this state, it might find you